Stormtrooper0006/Kripikku/README.md

-Kripikku is a website where you can put your "Kripik" product on the website and then sell it.
+Kripikku is a website that is built using Laravel as the framework where you can put your "Kripik" product on the website and then sell it.

 Web Programming Project (Lecturer)
 Group Members: